When you first open the reporting Dashboard, you will see a quick overview of all the essential data for your campaign.

 Traffic:

-No Tracking ID Users means the participants directly signed up or visited the campaign without coming from other social media sites such as Twitter, Facebook, etc.
+"No Tracking ID Users" refers to participants who signed up or visited the campaign directly, without coming from external social media sites such as Twitter or Facebook.

 NOTE: UTM results will not be tracked by Upviral and no UTM data will be shown on the campaign's Reports page.